Reading is at the heart of our curriculum.

 Key Stage 3

 Our well stocked and welcoming school library is at the heart of our curriculum.
-Students are encouraged to read widely for enjoyment outside school through programmes such as Accelerated Reader in Year 7.
+Students are encouraged to read widely for enjoyment outside school through programmes such as Accelerated Reader in Year 7 and 8.
 Within the classroom, our department will present students with a wide variety of interesting and challenging reading materials, including novels, plays and poetry from a range of genres as well as non-fiction materials from the 19th, 20th and 21st centuries.

 Confident readers become confident writers.
 We believe in giving students opportunities to plan effectively and to write imaginatively and accurately in a range of contexts.
 Following this, we believe in the importance of the editing process; we encourage students to respond thoughtfully to constructive feedback to move their writing forwards.

 Effective speaking pre-supposes good listening.
 A significant amount of English curriculum time is given over to discussion, using a variety of approaches including group work, prepared debate and presentation work.
 We value insightful questioning, both from students and teachers, that encourages students to challenge and develop their thinking.

 Please see the curriculum overview document at the bottom of this webpage.

 Students are taught in mixed ability groups.
 They will experience a wide range of teaching methods designed to encourage participation, independence, enjoyment and success.

 Students will be assessed in a wide variety of ways, ranging from informal quizzes to more formal written assessments.

 What will students learn and how will they be assessed?

 Building upon the skills and knowledge developed at Key Stage 3, students will undertake two GCSEs in English Language and Literature.
 The course is divided up as follows: